heoelri/adopac/README.md

 * Lab 1 - Introduction
   * Create a YAML-Pipeline via GUI
-  * Use the assistant to add steps
+  * Use the assistant to add tasks
   * Run the pipeline
   * Analyze the output
   * Extend the pipeline with variables